A Teaching Priest

 A teaching priest leads by way of example, ministering before God in His presence (being “with Him” in real time) and then teaching others to do the same.

 A teaching priests knows God intimately, whereas a mere “talking head” might not even know God at all, but may just be reading off the script.

-Brothers and sisters in Jesus Christ, become teaching priests.
+Brothers and sisters in Jesus Christ, become teaching priests in this day.
 Minister to the Lord as a priest yourself, and then minister this truth, office, identity, and blessing to others.

-Yes, let us seek Him and find Him today, and encourage all to do the same.
+Yes, let us seek Him and find Him today and encourage all, as teaching priests, to do the same.
 Hallelujah!